mmmmmm44/VTuber-Python-Unity/README.md

 7. Run the following code in terminal
 [content in the bracket is optional]
 ```
-python main.py --connect [--debug]
+python main.py --connect [--debug] [--port PORT]
 ```

 8. Enjoy

 **Make sure you run the Unity Scene first before running the python script**

-*Both the python scripts and the unity project can be exported to .exe, which can be run on other computers.*
+_The complete Unity Project with fancy stuffs such as UI system, Save Load Preferences, and custom port UI can be found after importing the Unity Packages provided._

+## Options (main.py)
+    -h, --help                           show this help message and exit

+    --connect                            connect to the unity character

+    --port PORT                          specify the port of the connection to unity.
+Have to be the same as in Unity.

+    --cam CAM                            specify the camera number to use if you have multiple cameras connected to the computer

+    --debug                              show the raw values of the detection in the terminal

 ## Development Environment
 * Python 3.8.5